bgriffen/academic-kickstart/content/about.md

 ## Hi, I'm Brendan Griffen

-Hi.
-I’m Brendan, a computational astrophysicist by training with core interests in biology, engineering and computer science based between San Francisco, California and Brisbane, Australia.
+I'm a computational astrophysicist by training with core interests in biology, engineering and computer science based between San Francisco, California and Brisbane, Australia.

 I'm currently Chief Technology Officer and co-founder at [Dynomics](https:/www.dynomics.com), a startup focused on discovering targeted therapies to reverse heart failure using complex *in silico* and *in vitro* systems.